omriLugasi/release-toolkit/docs/PLUGINS_FILE.md

 ### Npm Mirroring Plugin
-Npm mirroring plugin integrate to your npm account and responsible to publish the same version of your package on `"packageName"` package, this is useful when you have different types of the same app and the build process is different.
+The npm mirroring plugin integrates with your npm account and is responsible for publishing the same version of your package under the "packageName" specified.

-> The `pre` script should help you build the new package for the secondary types.
+This is useful when you have different variations of the same app with different build processes.

 ```json
 {